alan-turing-institute/data-safe-haven-team/WaysofWork.md

 It needs to help team members work better together and make their work visible.
 The process should be adjusted if it does not do this.

-Ways of work process should adhere to the following principles,
+The Ways of Work process should adhere to the following principles:

 - You should only have to report in one place
 - Reporting should not be an unreasonable burden